 SNCD (students non-candidates for degree): 54

 Master of Science in Applied Health Behavior Research

 Medical School Total: 1,409

 (629 MD of all types; 780 in Allied Health Programs)

 The School of Medicine attracts a student body of exceptional quality.
 The student body of the School of Medicine numbers approximately 600+ medical students.
 Programs also are conducted for 700+ students who are pursuing graduate degrees in applied health behavior research, audiology and communication sciences, clinical investigation, occupational therapy, physical therapy, population health sciences, biostatistics, or genetic epidemiology.
 The Division of Biology and Biomedical Sciences has extensive graduate training programs for more than 500+ students seeking the Doctor of Philosophy degree in areas of Biochemistry; Computational and Systems Biology; Developmental, Regenerative and Stem Cell Biology; Evolution Ecology and Population Biology; Human and Statistical Genetics; Immunology; Molecular Biophysics; Molecular Cell Biology; Biochemistry; Molecular Genetics and Genomics; Molecular Microbiology and Microbial Pathogenesis; Neurosciences; and Plant Biology.

-The 2016 first-year class consisted of 124 students selected from a pool of 4,441 applicants.
-The school is a national institution with 48 home states typically reported, plus the District of Columbia and Puerto Rico and approximately 12 countries represented in the current enrollment.
+The 2017 first-year class consisted of 124 students selected from a pool of 5,032 applicants.
+The school is a national institution with 31 home states and 6 countries represented in the current enrollment.

 The many firsts at the School of Medicine include: